Filing a Formal Complaint or Making a Police Report: What Can You Expect?

 The University Counseling Center assists students, including both complainants and respondents, with emotional support and therapeutic services through one-on-one sessions and groups.

-VIP: Survivor Support assists complainants with any support and referrals they need, from supportive measures and accommodations to consultation about all of the different campus and community options.
+Office of Confidential Advocacy, Support, and Education (CASE) assists complainants with any support and referrals they need, from supportive measures and accommodations to consultation about all of the different campus and community options.

 UMatter: Student Support & Advocacy